DEX-Company/flipper/README.md

 2. In a seperate terminal download and run Dex barge at https://github.com/DEX-Company/barge

 ```
+# if you are already in ocean_drop folder..
+$ cd ..
+# or go to the parent folder to install barge
+# cd $HOME/myprojecs
 $ git clone https://github.com/DEX-Company/barge
 $ cd barge
 $ ./start_ocean.sh --no-brizo --no-pleuston --local-spree-node